otirbnaej/otirbnaej/README.md

 -->

 <dialog open>
-<q>...everyone’s lives are like a very long sidewalk.
+<p><q>...everyone’s lives are like a very long sidewalk.
 Some are well paved.
 Others, like mine, have cracks, banana skins and cigarette butts.
 Your sidewalk is like mine, but probably not as many cracks.
-Hopefully, one day our sidewalks will meet and we can share a can of condensed milk.</q> (Mary and Max, 2009)
+Hopefully, one day our sidewalks will meet and we can share a can of condensed milk.</q> (Mary and Max, 2009)</p>
 </dialog>